Rocky5/XBMC4Gamers/README.md

 	Enter key combination at the login screen:
 		Up, UP, DOWN, DOWN, LEFT, LEFT, RIGHT, RIGHT & A

-	The above combination will also enable the Edit mode if its disabled.
+	The above combination will also enable "Edit mode" if its disabled.
 	Remember to disable after changing stuff.

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////